-Under the supervision and with the participation of our management, including our Chief Executive Officer and our Controller (Acting Principal Accounting Officer), we evaluated the effectiveness of the design and operation of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Exchange Act) as of March 31, 2005, the end of the period covered by this report (the "Evaluation Date").
-Based upon that evaluation, the Chief Executive Officer and Controller concluded that, as of the Evaluation Date, our disclosure controls and procedures were effective in timely alerting them to the material information required to be included in our periodic SEC filings.
+In connection with the preparation of our previously filed Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2005, our management, including our Chief Executive Officer and Controller (Acting Principal Accounting Officer), evaluated the effectiveness of the design and operation of our disclosure controls and procedures (as defined in Rule 13a-15(e) under the Securities Exchange Act of 1934, as amended ("the Exchange Act")).
+Based on that evaluation, our Chief Executive Officer and Controller (Acting Principal Accounting Officer) concluded that, as of March 31, 2005, our disclosure controls and procedures were effective in timely alerting them to the material information relating to us required to be included in our periodic filings with the U.S. Securities and Exchange Commission ("SEC").